ngohoang211020/blogSystem/README.md

 # Blog System Project

-This project is a blog system developed using Maven, Spring Boot, Java, PostgreSQL, Redis and Flyway.
+This project is a blog system developed using Maven, Spring Boot, Java, PostgreSQL, Redis, Cloudinary, STMP and Flyway.
 The blog system provides a platform for users to post articles, share thoughts, and engage in discussions.

 ## Features